 Adjusted items are defined as those that, by virtue of their nature, size or expected frequency, warrant separate disclosure in the financial statements in order to fully understand the underlying performance of the Company.
 Adjusted items are those that are not directly related to the ongoing trade of the business or that are unrepresentative of ongoing performance.
-Examples of adjusted items include the costs of Company restructures, impairments of investments, reversal of impairments of investments, the impact of the change in applicable deferred tax rate and movements in the fair value of embedded derivatives.
+Examples of adjusted items are the costs of Company restructures, the impact of the change in applicable deferred tax rate and movements in the fair value of embedded derivatives.